 It's easy to give feedback

-Click here for our handout how to give feedback.
-It also outlines what we will do once we have received your feedback.
+Here is our handout that explains how to give feedback and outlines what we will do once we have received your feedback.

 1. Share feedback directly with your Medical Centre